flucoma/flucoma-docs/doc/DataSet.rst

    :arg k: The number of nearest neighbours to return.
 The identifiers will be sorted, beginning with the nearest.

    Returns the identifiers of the ``k`` points nearest to the one passed.
-Note that this is a brute force distance measure, very inefficient on large DataSet.
-For these, :fluid-obj:`KDTree` will be much more efficient.
+Note that this is a brute force distance measure, and comparatively inefficient for repeated queries against large datasets.
+For such cases, :fluid-obj:`KDTree` will be more efficient.

 :message print: